 Before you start your foundation programme, and in order to ensure that you are armed with as much information to help you succeed as an outstanding foundation trainee, we recommend that you read the following documents.
 These can all be found on the UKFPO website “Resource Bank” page.

-- The Rough Guide to the Foundation programme / Foundation Academic programme
+- The Rough Guide to the Foundation Academic Programme

 - The Foundation Programme Curriculum